umbraco/UmbracoDocs/umbraco-cloud/set-up/working-locally.md

 ## Running the site Locally

 To run your Umbraco Cloud project locally, you will need to install the correct .Net SDK.
-In the root of your project folder you find the file `global.json` e. g. `6.0.401`:
+In the root of your project folder you find the file `global.json`:

 ![global.json](images/root-global-json.jpg)

-Now you have to find the configured SDK version:
+Now you have to find the configured SDK version e. g. `6.0.401`:

 ![Download page for .Net SDKs](images/download-specific-dotnet-sdk.jpg)